aws-exporters/ecr/README.md

 | `LOG_LEVEL` | How much or little logging do you want | `INFO` | `DEBUG` |

 ### Exported Metrics
-The ECR related metrics currently exported are:
+The metrics currently exported are:

 #### `ecr_repository_count`
 - **Type:** Gauge
-- **Description:** A total count of all repositories in this ECR registry
+- **Description:** The count of all repositories in this ECR registry
 - **Example:**
 ```
 # HELP ecr_repository_count Total count of all ECR repositories